ksylvan/MyPassportWirelessHacks/ncat/README.md

      $ ncat --sh-exec "ssh root@AA.BB.CC.DD ./ncat 192.168.1.254 80" --keep-open -l 8080

-This uses the ncat I copied over ("./ncat") to connect to 192.168.1.254:80 which is the local are network address of the web interface for the uVerse gateway and makes it available on my laptop at localhost:8080.
+This uses the ncat I copied over ("./ncat") to connect to 192.168.1.254:80 which is the local area network address of the web interface for the uVerse gateway and makes it available on my laptop at localhost:8080.

 Then I use a browser and connect to localhost:8080 and I can